ali-rnik/File-Duplicate-Finder/README.md

 # File-duplicate-finder

-This CLI APP will find all duplicate files from your $HOME directory and list them for you.
+This CLI APP will find all duplicate files (duplicate content) from your $HOME directory and list them for you.